-Fountainhead® Tanz Théâtre is a production, performance and distribution unit, which was initiated and developed and is produced and directed by Prof. Gayle McKinney Griffith and Prof. Donald Muldrow Griffith, both experienced artists and cultural managers from the U.S.A.
+Fountainhead® Tanz Théâtre is a production, performance and distribution unit, which was initiated and developed and is produced and directed by Prof. Donald Muldrow Griffith and Prof. Gayle McKinney Griffith, both experienced artists and cultural managers from the U.S.A.

 Fountainhead® Tanz Théâtre engages people from various national, cultural, ethnic, socio-economic, religious backgrounds, and sexual identities, and works in a variety of artistic and cultural disciplines, with the goal of creating, experiencing and communicating intercultural exchange within its projects and to the world community.

-Additionally, Fountainhead® Tanz Théâtre produces and directs, upon founding in 1995, the weekly intercultural television magazine program THE COLLEGIUM – Forum & Television Program Berlin, broadcast Thursdays and Saturdays from 9-10 a.m. and Mondays from 1-2 a.m. at Alex - Open Channel Berlin, and furthermore is televised in Magdeburg, Wolfsburg, Dessau and additional cities.
+Additionally, Fountainhead® Tanz Théâtre produces and directs, upon founding in 1995, the weekly intercultural television magazine program THE COLLEGIUM – Forum & Television Program Berlin, broadcast Thursdays from 9-10 a.m. and Saturdays from 2-3 a.m. and 9-10 a.m. at Alex - Open Channel Berlin, and furthermore is televised in Magdeburg, Wolfsburg, Dessau, Portland/USA and additional cities.